Should I Replace My Roof After a Storm?

 Roof Shingles in Your Yard

-If you walk out of your house after a storm and see roof shingles in your yard, call a roofer; your house has suffered from severe wind damage.
+If you leave your house after a storm and see roof shingles in your yard, call a roofer; your house has suffered from severe wind damage.
 If your roof is missing shingles, that means your roof is unprotected from the elements.
-Shingles help water to run off of your roof and move away from the home.
+Shingles help water run off your roof and move away from the home.
 Without them, your roof is now susceptible to water damage.

 Roof Shingles Out of Place on Your Roof